dhelonious/mastodon-snap/README.md

 > Note that an administrator account with a randomly generated password is created during setup.
 Some usernames such as `admin` and `administrator` are reserved by Mastodon.
 See the [FAQ](docs/faq.md) for a full list.

-> Note: Be patient, the creation of an account takes some time.

 # 📦 Installation